ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/practicas/p15-t2-generators.md

 └── package.json
 ```

-Surely you are going to have a look at the chapter [Iterables](https://javascript.info/iterable)
+Surely you are going to have a look at the chapter [Iterables](https://javascript.info/iterable).
+You can add the examples and exercises of the [Iterables](https://javascript.info/iterable) chapter to the report.

 ## Additionally: